 Bangkok has a lot of beautiful temples.
 Hire a tuk-tuk driver to take you around for the day to see the temples.
 Just make sure he doesn’t take you shopping along the way.
-They get kickbacks if they bring customers into certain shops.
-They can be annoying about it but they are often the cheapest and most efficient way to see all the temples.
+Drivers get kickbacks if they bring customers into certain shops.
+They can be annoying about it, but they’re often the cheapest and most efficient way to see all the temples.

-Go Shopping: Second to temples, Bangkok is a shopper’s delight.
+Go Shopping: Second only to temples, shopping is one of the best things to do here.
 There are dozens of malls to choose from.
-Start knocking some off your list and head to Siam Square to visit MBK (cheap phones, shirts, and DVDs), Paragon (upscale shopping), and Siam Discovery (normal priced chain stores).
+Start knocking some off your list and head to Siam Square to visit MBK (cheap phones, shirts, and DVDs), Paragon (upscale shopping), and Siam Discovery (normal-priced chain stores).

-Watch the Siam Rush Hour: While you are in the area, make sure you are in the Siam BTS train station at 6pm.
+Watch the Siam Rush Hour: While you’re in the area, make sure you’re in the Siam BTS train station at 6pm.
 A unique cultural thing happens then.
-I don’t want to spoil the surprise so I won’t tell you what it is.
+I don’t want to spoil the surprise, so I won’t tell you what it is.